 AIG Life has no material exposure to currency risk, property or equities.
-As shown in the below chart, the most material element of SCR market risk for AIG Life is spread risk making up 92% of the total market risk.
-The remainder is largely concentration risk at 7%.
+As shown in the below chart, the most material element of Market Risk SCR for AIG Life is spread risk making up 89% of the total market risk.
+The remainder is largely interest rate risk at 11%.

 Investment assets are held in low risk and highly-liquid bonds, principally UK government bonds and corporate bonds.
-For liquidity purposes a proportion of assets are also held in a short-term liquidity fund.
-Interest rate swaptions are also used to hedge interest rate risk.
+For liquidity purposes a proportion of assets are also held in a short-term liquidity fund when appropriate.
+An Interest rate swaption is used to hedge interest rate risk.